sandbox-quantum/Tangelo-Examples/README.rst

 This is the repository that holds the example jupyter notebooks for `Tangelo <https://github.com/goodchemistryco/Tangelo>`_.

+This includes tutorial notebooks and research related notebooks.
+Anyone can contribute a notebook to this repository!

+If you are new to Tangelo, we suggest you start with `1.
+The basics <https://github.com/goodchemistryco/Tangelo-Examples/blob/main/examples/tangelo_basics/1.the_basics.ipynb>`_, and
+`Quantum Chemistry Basics <https://github.com/goodchemistryco/Tangelo-Examples/blob/main/examples/chemistry/qchem_modelling_basics.ipynb>`_.
+After that, what you are most interested in determines where you go next.

-A list of the example notebooks is
+A full list of the example notebooks is

 * Tangelo Basics
     * `1.
 The basics <https://github.com/goodchemistryco/Tangelo-Examples/blob/main/examples/tangelo_basics/1.the_basics.ipynb>`_